influxdata/docs-v2/content/influxdb/cloud/notebooks/manage-notebooks.md

     {{< nav-icon "notebooks" >}}

 A list of notebooks appears.
-2. Click on one of the notebooks in the list to open it.
+2. Click a notebook to open it.
 3. To update, edit the notebook's cells and content.
 Changes are saved automatically.

 ## Delete a notebook